-\textbf{Fig.~\ref{fig:wmdp-acc}} reports the $\widehat{\pkt}$--Acc of the RMU model across multiple numbers of generations $k$ and sampling parameters $(T,p)$ pairs.
-Similar to the TOFU and MUSE-News benchmarks, the parameter $p$ has a stronger influence than $t$ on information leakage (see the rows corresponding to $(T,p){=}(1.0,0.2)$ and $(T,p){=}(0.2,1.0)$).
-However, for the NPO model, $\widehat{\pkt}$--Acc remains flat across all $k$ and $(T,p)$ pairs, matching the greedy decoding score, $26\%$,~\cite{fan2024simplicity}.
-The flat $\widehat{\pkt}$--Acc for NPO arises from overly aggressive forgetting, which disrupts answer selection.
+\underline{$\bullet$ WMDP.} It is originally designed to be a choice-selection task.
+We report $\widehat{\pkt}$--Acc for RMU and NPO on WMDP-bio subset.
+For this core metric, we check whether the \textit{chosen option} from the unlearned model matches the WMDP ground truth option. \textbf{Fig.~\ref{fig:wmdp-acc}} reports the $\widehat{\pkt}$--Acc of the RMU across multiple numbers of generations $k$ and sampling parameters $(T,p)$ pairs.
+Similar to the TOFU and MUSE-News datasets, the parameter $p$ has a stronger influence than $T$ on information leakage (see the rows corresponding to $(T,p){=}(1.0,0.2)$ and $(T,p){=}(0.2,1.0)$).
+However, for the NPO, $\widehat{\pkt}$--Acc remains flat across all $k$ and $(T,p)$ pairs, matching the greedy decoding score, $26\%$,~\cite{fan2024simplicity}.
+The flat $\widehat{\pkt}$--Acc for NPO arises from overly aggressive forgetting disrupting answer selection.

 We validate the over-forgetting behavior of NPO by adding a fifth option, E (``\textit{Sorry, I don’t know the answer}''), to the WMDP evaluation.
-As shown in \textbf{Table~\ref{tab:choice_unified_5}}, in Appendix~\ref{app:add}, NPO selects E in over 90\% of cases, confirming its tendency to avoid A/B/C/D.

-We further validate our observation for $\widehat{\pkt}$--Acc using LLM-as-Judge (LJ) metric.
-Since WMDP is originally designed for answer selection, we extend its evaluation to free-form generation by comparing model outputs with the description of the correct option.
-This generation-based evaluation provides a more informative assessment than accuracy, as it enables analysis of the model’s reasoning traces and thus better captures potential information leakage in LLMs.
+As shown in \textbf{Table~\ref{tab:choice_unified_5}}, in \textbf{Appendix~\ref{app:add}}, NPO selects E in over $90\%$ of cases, confirming its tendency to avoid A/B/C/D. To further validate our observation for $\widehat{\pkt}$--Acc, we extend our evaluation to \textit{free-form generation} (no A/B/C/D options provided).
+We use LLM-as-Judge (LJ) as core metric to detect information leakage by comparing model generations with the ground truth options.
+This generation-based evaluation provides a more informative assessment than accuracy, as it enables analysis of the model's reasoning traces to better capture any information leakage.
 Details of the prompt design are provided in \textbf{Appendix~\ref{app:LLMjudge-ex}}.

-\textbf{Fig.~\ref{fig:ljwmdp}} illustrates that RMU exhibits a clear information-leakage trend under high-randomness sampling $(T,p)=(1.0,1.0)$ and nearly no information leakage under low randomness $(T,p)=(0.2,0.2)$, consistent with the pattern observed for $\widehat{\pkt}$--Acc.
-The NPO method generates gibberish responses (see \textbf{Table~\ref{tab:example_wmpd}}), resulting in $\widehat{\pkt}$--LJ scores near $0$, indicating no observable information leakage.
-Consistent with our findings using $\widehat{\pkt}$--Acc, the NPO method remains robust under $\widehat{\pkt}$--LJ evaluation.
+For the free-form generation evaluation, \textbf{Fig.~\ref{fig:ljwmdp}} illustrates that RMU exhibits a clear information-leakage trend under high-randomness sampling $(T,p)=(1.0,1.0)$ and nearly no information leakage under low randomness $(T,p)=(0.2,0.2)$, consistent with the pattern observed for $\widehat{\pkt}$--Acc.
+The NPO method generates gibberish responses (see \textbf{Table~\ref{tab:example_wmpd}}), which turns out to be over-forgetting.
+This makes $\widehat{\pkt}$--LJ scores to be $0$, exhibiting no observable information leakage, which is consistent with our findings using $\widehat{\pkt}$--Acc.